surniaulula/wpsso/readme.txt

 * Twitter @username
 * YouTube Channel URL

-&ndash; Provides an option to hide the preview of all Pro settings and features.
+&rsaquo; Provides an option to hide the preview of all Pro settings and features.

-&ndash; *Fast and coded for performance*, WPSSO makes full use of all available caching techniques (persistent / non-persistent object and disk caching).
+&rsaquo; *Fast and coded for performance*, WPSSO makes full use of all available caching techniques (persistent / non-persistent object and disk caching).

-&ndash; Loads only the PHP library files and object classes it needs, keeping it small, fast, light, and still able to support a wide range of 3rd party integration features.
+&rsaquo; Loads only the PHP library files and object classes it needs, keeping it small, fast, light, and still able to support a wide range of 3rd party integration features.

-&ndash; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).
+&rsaquo; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).

-&ndash; Additional (and optional) Free extension for WPSSO:
+&rsaquo; Additional (and optional) Free extension for WPSSO:

 * [WPSSO Mobile App Meta](https://wordpress.org/plugins/wpsso-am/) (Free version)
 * [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (Free version)